 I didn’t ask myself the question that I now pose to the blogger when I was a twenty-something, regarding why I still needed my dad to be wrong.
 I probably would not have had much of an answer, even if I searched for it.
 I probably would have said something along the lines of “Why is it so important to him that he cling to that age-old, traditional mode of thought?”

 This redirect would not have been an attempt at deception or evasiveness.
 I just did not have the awareness necessary to answer such a question.
 Moreover, as a twenty-something, new age thinker, I was rarely called upon to establish my bona fides.
 All parties concerned considered me a righteous rebel, and the old guard was, by tradition, the party on trial.
 They often felt compelled to answer my questions, as opposed to forcing me to define my rebellion, and I enjoyed that because on some level I knew I couldn’t answer those questions.

 My twenty-something definition of intelligence relied on emotion, theory, and very little in the way of facts.
-I thought they were facts, however, and I thought they provided me evidence to back up my claims.
+I thought they were facts, however, and I had the evidence to back them up.
 I thought I was intelligent, more intelligent than my dad was, but the question I did not ask is what is intelligence?
-The answer is it depends on who you ask.
+The answer is it depends on whom you ask.

 In the Workplace